Andrepereira2001/feup-lbaw-2021/pa.md

 ## A10: Presentation

-> This artefact (A10 - Product Presentation) must be submitted as a PDF on Moodle.
+> This artefact corresponds to the presentation of the product.

 ### 1. Product presentation

 > Brief presentation of the product and its main features (2 paragraphs max).
+>
 > URL to the product: http://lbaw21gg.lbaw-prod.fe.up.pt
+>
+> Slides used during the presentation should be added, as a PDF file, to the group's repository and linked to here.

 ### 2. Video presentation

 > Screenshot of the video plus the link to the lbaw21gg.mp4 file

 > - Upload the lbaw21gg.mp4 file to the video uploads' [Google folder](https://drive.google.com/drive/folders/1HDNOZ4y834m7pXgJ0XjNa_ZC26e9-Xge?usp=sharing "Videos folder").
 You need to use a Google U.Porto account to upload the video.
 > - The video must not exceed 2 minutes.
+> - Include a link to the video on the Google Drive folder.

 ---